Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 We shall refer to this as the \emph{penultimate collapse diagram} associated to the relative train track representative $f \from S \to S$. \end{definition}

-\begin{proposition}[Penultimate collapse] Given a relative train track representative $f \from S \to S$ of some $\phi \in \Out(\Gamma;\A)$, with associated penultimate collapse diagram as denoted in Definition~\ref{DefPenColl}, the following hold: \begin{enumerate} \item The transition matrix of $f$ on $H_R$ equals the transition matrix of $F$ on $T$ (once a choice of enumerated edge orbit representatives of $H_R$ has been projected to $T$ via $\pi$) \item $F$ is an irreducible train track representative of $\phi$ with respect to $\B$. \item $f$ is NEG/EG/EG-aperiodic on $H_R$ if and only if $F$ is NEG/EG/EG-aperiodic on $T$ (respectively), and in each of these cases we have an additional conclusion: \begin{enumerate} \item If NEG holds then $\phi(T)=T$ (as an equation of vertices of $\FS(\Gamma;\A)$). \item If EG holds then the expansion factor of $F$ equals the expansion factor of~$f$ on~$H_r$. \item If EG-aperiodicity holds then: \begin{enumerate} \item For each $k \ge 0$ the collapse map $p$ induces a bijection from $k$-tiles of $f$ on $H_R$ to $k$ tiles of $F$. \item Letting $\Lambda_f$ be the attracting lamination of $\phi$ rel~$\A$ associated to $H_R$, and letting $\Lambda_F=\Lambda(F;\B)$ be the unique attracting lamination of $\phi$ rel~$\B$ that is associated to~$S$, the collapse map $p$ induces a bijection from the set of concrete lines in $S$ representing generic leaves of $\Lambda_f$ to the set of concrete lines in $T$ representing generic leaves of $\Lambda_F$. \end{enumerate} \end{enumerate} \end{enumerate} In particular if $f$ has a filling lamination then EG-aperiodicity holds, the conclusions of~\pref{ItemEGnessCorresponds} all hold, and $\Lambda_f$ is the filling lamination of $\phi$. \end{proposition}
+\begin{proposition}[Penultimate collapse] Given $\phi \in \Out(\Gamma;\A)$, a relative train track representative $f \from S \to S$ of $\phi \in \Out(\Gamma;\A)$, and the penultimate collapse diagram associated to $f$ as denoted above, the following hold: \begin{enumerate} \item The transition matrix of $f$ on $H_R$ equals the transition matrix of $F$ on $T$ (once a choice of enumerated edge orbit representatives of $H_R$ has been projected to $T$ via $\pi$) \item $F$ is an irreducible train track representative of $\phi$ with respect to $\F$. \item $f$ is NEG/EG/EG-aperiodic on $H_R$ if and only if $F$ is NEG/EG/EG-aperiodic on $T$ (respectively), and in each of these cases we have an additional conclusion: \begin{enumerate} \item If NEG holds then $\phi$ fixes $T$ (as a vertex of $\FS(\Gamma;\A)$). \item If EG holds then the expansion factor of $F$ equals the expansion factor of~$f$ on~$H_r$. \item If EG-aperiodicity holds then, letting $\Lambda_f$ be the unique attracting lamination of $\phi$ rel~$\A$ that is associated to the stratum $H_R$, and letting $\Lambda_F$ be the unique attracting lamination of $\phi$ rel~$\F$ (see Theorem~\ref{TheoremStrataLamCorr} for both of these laminations), the following hold: \begin{enumerate} \item For each $k \ge 0$ the collapse map $\pi$ induces a bijection from $k$-tiles of $f$ on $H_R$ to $k$ tiles of $F$. \item The collapse map $\pi$ induces a bijection between the set of concrete lines in $S$ representing generic leaves of $\Lambda_f$ and the set of concrete lines in $T$ representing generic leaves of $\Lambda_F$. \end{enumerate} \end{enumerate} \end{enumerate} In particular if $f$ has a filling lamination then EG-aperiodicity holds (in the context of~\pref{ItemEGnessCorresponds}), hence the conclusions of~\pref{ItemUltimateEGLeaves} all hold, and $\Lambda_f$ is the filling lamination of $\phi$. \end{proposition}